-Table 3 - Position and responsibilities
+Table 5 - Position and responsibilities for N2NS Phase 1 project

-POSITION RESPONSIBILITIES N2NS Project Director Manages and oversees all construction activities on the N2NS project and ensures alignment of all engagement and communication activities with project requirements and broader program priorities.
-N2NS (Phase 1) Project Manager Manages and oversees all construction activities on the N2NS project and provides approval of all engagement and communication activities, ensuring clear communication and effective issue management.

-POSITION RESPONSIBILITIES N2NS Stakeholder Engagement Lead Responsible for the delivery of all engagement activities associated with the delivery of the N2NS project, including the implementation of the Communications Strategy.
+POSITION RESPONSIBILITIES Delivery Director, Central Manages and oversees all construction activities on the Central package and ensures alignment of all engagement and communication activities with project requirements and broader Program priorities.
+N2NS Project Director Manages and oversees all construction activities on the N2NS project and ensures alignment of all engagement and communication activities with project requirements and broader Program priorities.
+N2NS Phase 1 Project Manager Manages and oversees all construction activities on the N2NS project and provides approval of all engagement and communication activities, ensuring clear communication and effective issue management.
+Stakeholder Engagement Manager Central Responsible for managing and overseeing the N2NS stakeholder engagement teams and activities, leading key stakeholder engagement activities and managing key stakeholder relationships including local MPs and councils.
+N2NS Stakeholder Engagement Lead Responsible for the delivery of all engagement activities associated with the delivery of the N2NS project, including the implementation of the Communication Strategy.
 N2NS Stakeholder Engagement Advisor Provides support to the Inland Rail N2NS Stakeholder Engagement Lead and assists with the delivery of engagement activities associated with the project.
-Administration Officer - Stakeholder Engagement Provides administrative and engagement support to the Inland Rail N2NS project, including staffing the Inland Rail shopfront in Narrabri (opening in late 2020).
-Project Communication Advisor - NSW North Oversees all communications activities on the N2NS project, including the provision of input and advice to the Inland Rail Stakeholder Engagement team relating to engagement and project material.
+Administration Officer - Stakeholder Engagement Provides administrative and engagement support to the Inland Rail N2NS project, including staffing the Inland Rail shopfront in Narrabri (opening in late 2021).

+Project Communication Advisor - NSW North Oversees all communication activities on the N2NS project, including the provision of input and advice to the Inland Rail Stakeholder Engagement team relating to engagement and project material, interface with the Construction Contractor to support project delivery communication and facilitate communication approvals.
 Digital Engagement Advisor Manage and implement all activities associated with online engagement opportunities on Inland Rail and the N2NS project.
 Government and Shareholder Relations Advisor - NSW Responsible for engagement and communication activities related to Federal and State government stakeholders.
-Social Media Advisor Manage all online and social media enquiries, with the support of the Inland Rail Stakeholder Engagement team and the Contractor's communication/engagement representatives.
+Inland Rail Media Advisor Responsible for management of all N2NS Phase media enquiries (through Inland Rail or the Construction Contractor) and for media interfaces with government agencies and ministerial offices Social Media Advisor Manage all online and social media enquiries, with the support of the Inland Rail Stakeholder Engagement team and the Contractor's communication/engagement representatives.
 Senior Environment Advisor Oversees and supports the execution of environmental management, approval and compliance objectives associated with the delivery of the N2NS project.
 The Senior Environment Advisor also provides support to the Inland Rail N2NS Stakeholder Engagement team concerning queries and/or provision of information related to environmental management related matters.
 Contractors' Stakeholder Engagement and Communication representatives Support the development and maintenance of ongoing relationships with stakeholders and the community and act as a key conduit for the flow of information to/from the Contractors' project team.
-These responsibilities will be inline with the strategy articulated in their Community Engagement Plan.
+These responsibilities will align with the strategy articulated in their Community Engagement Plan.
+The Construction Contractor will operate a website and LinkedIn social media page for the purposes of recruitment and supplier engagement only.

-6 Stakeholders and community
+5 Stakeholders and community

-Stakeholders of the N2NS project are individuals or groups affected by, or with an interest in, Inland Rail between Narrabri and North Star (see Table 1).
+Stakeholders of the N2NS Phase 1 project are individuals or groups affected by, or with an interest in, Inland Rail between Narrabri and North Star (see Table 6).
+Inland Rail will consult with all noted stakeholders before, during and after the construction of the project and update/ review our stakeholder list during construction and into the operation phase.